MWDelaney/bootstrap-3-shortcodes/readme.txt

 No, we assume you are already working with a WordPress theme that includes the Bootstrap libraries.

 == Changelog ==

+= 3.3 =
+* Tested to work with Bootstrap 3.3!
+* Only enqueue tooltip and popover trigger javascript if those shortcodes are in use
+* Added support for offsets, pulls, and pushes of "0" in [column]
+* Added support for Bootstrap's responsive tables in [table-wrap]
+* Better correct for conflicts with Gravity Forms --these two plugins should finally play well together
+* Fix documentation for [modal] and [responsive]
+* Removed use of extract() to better fit with WordPress's best practices.

 = 3.2.4 =
 * NOTE: this update changes the way the [table-wrap], [tooltip], [popover], [page-header], [img], and [media-object] shortcodes function to better correct for unexpected input.
 Please report any problems you have with these shortcodes following this update.